honeyzuzu/Quantum-Proj-Pt2/README.md

 # Quantum-Project (Quantum Multi Period Asset Allocation Problem)

-This project uses simulations to estimate the potential return and risk of a portfolio with a specified asset allocation over a 10-year horizon.
+This project uses simulations to estimate the potential return and risk of a portfolio with a specified asset allocation over a 10-years.
 The problem is divided into the following steps, with sample Python code

 ---